bpmn-miwg/bpmn-miwg-test-suite/README.md

 ### C.7.0
-_Process with senquence flow on sequence flow from 2020 Demo in Orlando_
+_Process with data inputs and data object connected to sequence flow from 2020 Virtual Demo_

 ![](Reference/C.7.0.png)